-How is the price that should be paid for the shares decided, if the shareholder becomes critically ill?
+How is the price that should be paid for the shares decided, if the shareholder dies?

-This is fully covered in section 3 of the draft agreement.
+This is fully covered in Section 4 of the draft agreement.
 There are 3 options:

-- If you enter a 'specified value' as part of the agreement, that value will apply for the period specified unless a new value is specified and recorded in a Memorandum executed by you and the company. - At any time, but not later than every one to three years (as specified), the shareholder and the company can replace that specified value with a new one, by executing a Memorandum. - 3.
-In all other cases a fair market value will have to be established by an appropriate third party at the time the purchase is to take place.
+- If the shareholder enters a 'specified value' as part of the agreement, that value will apply for the period specified unless a new value is specified and recorded in a Memorandum executed by the shareholder and the company. - At any time but not later than every one to three years (as specified), the shareholder and the company can replace that specified value with a new one, by executing a Memorandum. - In all other cases a fair market value will have to be established by an appropriate third party at the time the purchase is to take place.
 The tax implications of an arrangement based on a specified value are covered at the end of this section.

-When a shareholder becomes critically ill, can the remaining shareholders, rather than the company, purchase the shares?
+When a shareholder dies, can the remaining shareholders, rather than the company, purchase the shares?

-It is possible for the shareholders themselves to enter into similar option agreements and in such cases the other shareholders will have the option to purchase the shares and the critically ill shareholder the option to sell.
+It is possible for the shareholders themselves to enter into similar option agreements and in such cases the surviving shareholders will have the option to purchase the shares and the deceased's personal representatives will have the option to sell.

 There are different tax and legal consequences of each route.
-Both routes should be fully explored by the business before deciding between the personal and corporate routes.
+Both routes should be fully explored by the business owners before deciding between the personal and corporate route.